-You recently submitted questions for Chermayeff & Geismar & Haviv partner, Sagi Haviv.
-Here are his answers.
+You recently submitted questions for designer Sagi Haviv, partner at Chermayeff & Geismar & Haviv.
+Here are your questions with his insightful answers.

 How do you decide if a client needs a wordmark or a symbol?

 When we take on a client, this is one of the first questions that has to be addressed.
 And there is rarely an ambiguity.
 Basically I start off with the premise that there has to be a good reason for a symbol.
 Examples of good reasons for a symbol include: a very long name (like Chase Manhattan Bank); a need to bring together different entities, sub-brands, or divisions (like the Smithsonian Institution or the Library of Congress); or a need for a visual icon as a shorthand (like NBC).
 Without a good reason such as these, the focus should be on the name of the entity represented.